Are you familiar with Celebrity Name Game?

 So let’s talk about how you might express your brand, both online and offline — in the real world.

-Practical Strategies for Expressing Your Personal Brand (Online & Offline)
+Strategies To Communicate Your Personal Brand (Online & Offline)

-Your personal brand should be authentic, relevant, compelling, and differentiate you from others.
+Your brand should be authentic, relevant, compelling, and differentiate you from others.

-You can also incorporate keywords throughout your LinkedIn profile, including:
+You can also incorporate your brand identifiers throughout your LinkedIn profile, including:

 - Your LinkedIn Headline